DuqueDeTuring/duquedeturing.github.io/_posts/2022-03-06-wierd-amazon-telephone-copy-paste.markdown

 ---
 layout: post
-title: "Address phone number copied from Amazon account rejected on other websites' forms"
+title: "Phone number copied from Amazon is rejected on other websites' forms"
 date:   2022-03-06
 ---